 IT, Music, Art, Green T and Physical Education are all a part of the weekly schedule: a balance of formal, technological, creative and physical activities.
 A high-quality physical education curriculum inspires all pupils to succeed and excel in competitive sport and other physically-demanding activities.
 It provides opportunities for pupils to become physically confident in a way which supports their health and fitness.
 Opportunities to compete in sport and other activities build character and help to embed values such as fairness and respect.

 Key Stage 1 (Years 1 and 2): Monday to Friday from 08h00 – 13h30 daily.

 Key Stage 2 (Years 3 to 6): Monday to Friday from 08h00 – 14h00 daily, with optional extramural activities until 15h00 Monday to Friday.
 All students finish school at 13h00 on a Friday(See below)

 The teachers are at school by 07h45.

-Extra murals are offered to children in years 3 to 6 only.
-These happen daily (Monday to Thursday) after school, offering the learners further opportunity to enrich their school experience.
-It also allows parents with children in different phases of the school a chance to collect them at one time.
+Various Extra Murals are offered to children in years 3 to 6.
+These happen daily (Monday to Friday) after school, offering the learners further opportunity to enrich their school experience.

-Most of these activities are no extra cost, only where external expertise, transport and equipment is required.
-The availability and variety of activities change termly, so this information will be made available with the approach of each new term.
+Most of these activities are offered at a very low cost and this and other important information is shared via a Whatsapp Group created by the instructor.
+Payments are made termly, in advance, directly to the instructor.
+The availability and variety of activities change termly, so this information will be made available with the commencement of each new term.